For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: Flamingo Images - Shutterstock

-Once you've sorted your prescription, picked your frames and decided which website to buy your glasses from, you'll need to choose which type of lenses you'd like.
+Once you've sorted your prescription, picked your frames and decided which website to buy your glasses from, you'll need to choose the lenses.

-Each website will have its own way of describing the countless packages of filters and thinning options available for their lenses, but fundamentally they'll all be variations of the same few factors.
+Each website will have its own way of describing the countless packages of filters and thinning options available for their lenses.
+But, fundamentally, they'll be variations of the same few factors.

 Glasses lens options